dafuloth/dafuloth.github.io/_posts/2021-05-01-review-tokyo-chronos.md

 The story is good because because there is a twist that makes it not entirely obvious.
 Perhaps predictably, because this _is_ a game, the story does ultimately revolve around your character.

-If you are at all partial to a good story, then trust me, it will is worth you getting through all the downer-endings to unlock the true happy ending.
+If you are at all partial to a good story, then trust me, it is well worth getting through all the downer-endings to unlock the true happy ending.

 ## Verdict